 Lunch may include some small sandwiches and vegetable trays.
 Limited amount of soup and meat are available.
 Mac & cheese seems to be popular lately and it is very good (and probably very bad!)
 Dinner typically includes some sort of pasta dish.
 Usually there are plenty of desserts, including cookies and small brownies.

-Vegetarians can always find plenty of options to choose from.
-Hummus and fresh vegetables are usually available, and there is almost always a vegetarian soup in the Sky Club with fresh rolls.
+Vegetarians can usually find plenty of options at Delta Sky Clubs.
+Hummus and fresh vegetables are usually available, and there is almost always a vegetarian soup or pasta dish in the Sky Club with fresh rolls.

 The hot beverage bar offers freshly brewed Starbucks coffee.
 There is also a single-serve coffee machine for a cup of latte or cappuccino.
 Decaf coffee is also available, and there are plenty of tea options as well.